una/una.github.io/_posts/blog/2017-04-24-vscode-workspaces.md

 I have a theory that our digital workspaces, or text editors, can help get into this state more quickly by providing visual cues that move us from one task to another.

 Have you ever noticed that changing your environment might help give you some inspiration or help you focus?
 Like going to a coffee shop to write a blog post or moving to another corner of the office to work on a difficult problem?
-I have an (untested) theory that this phenomenon extends to our digital spaces as well.
+This phenomenon may extend to our digital spaces as well, particularly to where we're doing the work (text editors).

-> Having visual differentiation between project themes may help you more fluidly "swap" into another mindset and keep you there.
+> Having visual differentiation between projects may help you more fluidly "swap" into another mindset and keep you there.

-Seems plausible at least, and it certainly couldn't hurt to try.
+*Note: This isn't a tested theory, but it seems plausible, and it certainly couldn't hurt to try.*

 ## Implementation